November 12, 2023 – April 30, 2024

 The Mill Reef Club, Antigua, West Indies, is a private club offering its members and their guests an exclusive vacation paradise.
-Set on 1,500 waterfront acres with white sand beaches, the Club features sophisticated island accommodations, five-star dining, a breathtaking 9-hole golf course, 6 tennis courts, and a fully equipped Mill Reef Yacht Club.
+Set on 1,500 waterfront acres with white sand beaches, the Club features sophisticated island accommodations, five-star dining, a breathtaking 9-hole golf course, 6 tennis courts, a state-of-the-art health and fitness center and infinity pool, and a fully equipped Mill Reef Yacht Club.

 About the Mill Reef Club